Russell's hypersurface from a geometric point of view: Additive group actions on Russell's hypersurface

 is a two sheeted branched covering of $\C^2$ with branch locus $\psi^{-1}(N)\cong N$ and deck transformation which is simply the action of $-1\in\GG_m$.
 In particular $\sigma (O)$ is a $\GG_a$-orbit for any $\GG_a$-orbit $O$.
 Assume for the moment that every nontrivial $\GG_a$-orbit intersects $\psi^{-1}(N)$ exactly once.
 Since the hypersurface $V$ is a normal surface, there is a quotient map

-the generic fiber of which is a $\GG_a$-orbit.
+the generic fiber of which is a $\GG_a$-orbit \cite[Lemma 1.1]{Fie94}.
 Thus the restriction

 is injective on a nonempty open subset of $\psi^{-1}(N)$.
-Hence, $V//\GG_a$ being a smooth curve, it follows from Zariski's main theorem that it is an open embedding.
-However, this is a contradiction since the cusp of the Neil parabola $\psi^{-1}(N)$ is a singular point.
+Hence, $V//\GG_a$ being a smooth curve, it follows from Zariski's main theorem that this restriction is an open embedding.
+However, this is a contradiction since the affine cuspidal cubic curve $\psi^{-1}(N)$ has a singular point.

 Finally, any nontrivial $\GG_a$-orbit $O$ intersects $\psi^{-1}(N)$: otherwise $\psi|_O$ would be a non-constant morphism to an affine elliptic curve $z^3+t^2=a$ for some $a\in \C^*$, which is impossible.
 Note that a point in $O\cap\psi^{-1}(N)$ is a common point of the two $\GG_a$-orbits $\sigma(O)$ and $O$, so $\sigma(O)=O$.
 Choose an equivariant isomorphism $\C\cong O$ such that $0\in\C$ corresponds to a point in $\psi^{-1}(N)$.
 Then the involution $\sigma:O\longto O$ corresponds to $\C\longto\C,\zeta\mapsto -\zeta$, and as a consequence every nontrivial $\GG_a$-orbit $O\hookrightarrow V$ intersects the branch locus $\psi^{-1}(N)=W^\sigma$ (the fixed point set of $\sigma$) in exactly one point. \end{proof}